opendatacube/governance/conduct/enforcement.md

   temporarily refrain from community participation.
 If the individual chooses not to take a temporary break voluntarily, the committee may issue a "mandatory cooling off period".
-* A permanent or temporary ban from some or all Open Data Cube spaces (mailing lists, gitter.im, etc.).
+* A permanent or temporary ban from some or all Open DataCube spaces (mailing lists, gitter.im, etc.).
 The group will maintain records of all such bans so that they may be reviewed in the future or otherwise maintained.